-The excellent ratio between labor quality, cost and productivity are particularly appealing to foreign investors seeking to achieve higher profitability through cost effectiveness, while not compromising their quality standards.
+The excellent ratio between labor quality, cost, and productivity is particularly appealing to foreign investors seeking higher profitability through cost-effectiveness, while not compromising their quality standards.

 In addition to the existing skilled and semiskilled labor pool in the manufacturing sector, the region of Vojvodina is characterized by the constant influx of newly qualified workers.

 There are 143 registered secondary schools from which 121 are state-owned and 22 private.
 Teaching is conducted in Serbian, Hungarian, Ruthenian, Slovakian, Romanian, and Croatian.

 Vojvodina represents a specific hub for University education – 3 Universities (1 state – 14 Faculties, 2 private – 9 Faculties) with internationally recognized Faculty of Technical Sciences (28 undergraduate academic profiles, 33 master academic profiles).

 Science and Technology Park in Novi Sad (currently under construction) aims to enable researchers in research institutes to convert the results of their research into products, services, processes, or software that will find their place in the market.

 Vojvodina boasts 52,161 enrolled students in 2020/2021 out of which 39,874 attend the University of Novi Sad.

 Access to an exceptional talent pool with multicultural diversity offers flexibility and adaptability for maintaining unrivaled performance levels.

 Labor Cost StructureAverage salary in Vojvodina in 2020